 1. Service Area Health and Adult Social Care: Provider Services 2.
 Proposal No. 12 3.
 Head of Service Michelle Jenkins 4.
 Budget Proposal What is the proposal?
 Use the savings proposal wording and more detail if needed The budget for this area is £6,511,000 and the proposed saving is £264,000 This is proposed to be achieved by: • increasing fees and charges to services (£52,000) • external rental income for an area of one of the buildings and increasing long term beds to enhance client contributions (£212,000) 5.
-Summary of impacts and no manufaction in a graph for the client around a graph of the community of the contract the contract of t 6.
+Summary of impacts TOWN NAMED IN THE CARE TO THE CHAPTER AND THE PROPERTY OF THE CARL THE PROPERTY OF THE CARLOS OF THE CARLOS OF 6.
 Assess level of impact 3